nikelin/prolog-engine/README.md

 - Decide whether the given input is satisfiable under the current environment scope (i.e. there is a solution that matches the defined criteria)
 - Substitute variables provided as part of the given input with matching values defined in the current environment

+Unification starts with an expression and terms environment which contains resolved terms assigned to their normalised identifiers.

+If the input expression is a term, then the interpreter will try to find a matching entry among terms provided via the `termEnv`.
+If a matching term exists, the unification continues in two stages:

+#### Terms unification: Arguments

+Performs unification on each pair `(inputTermArg, resolvedTermArg)` proceeding to the next step if all pairs are unifiable also passing the resulting substitutions to the body unification stage (if rule).

+At this point, we can satisfy all queries that are made against facts.

+#### Terms unification: Body

+Interpreter progresses to this stage only if the left side of the unification is a `ClosureExp` or a rule in Prolog terms.

+In some way, this procedure can be compared with the function application as the only purpose of the input term is to initialise the resolved closure arguments and provide the output context for its unification results.

+A term body is always an expression, and the default behaviour of the bundled parser to treat it as a boolean term producing as a result its conjunction with `(LiteralExp (BoolVal True))`.

+A unification of the term's body considered successful if its evaluated expression is unifiable with `(LiteralExp (BoolVal True))`.

+####

+#### Other expressions

+In all other cases, it will perform evaluation of the input expression unifying the resulting value with `True`, unless it is an exception in which case returning the error value.

 ### REPL

+REPL provides a user with an interactive shell in which they can load a program's source code which is then can be queries against.

+In order to use a REPL console, a user need to `stack ghci` and in GHCi REPL run `main` which will in its turn start a Prolog REPL session.

+Two commands are available:
+- `:open` - prompts user to provide a path on the local filesystem to some Prolog file, which is when processed successfully changes REPL's execution context to the resulting program context allowing for queries execution.
+- `:quit` - exits the current REPL session

+Any other input string will be ignored unless there is an active Prolog execution context, in which case the input will be considered as an expression and executed against the current program statements.

 ### Working examples